uw-vortex/VORTEX-handbook/02-roles-expectations.md

 [Safety Office](https://uwaterloo.ca/safety-office/occupational-health-safety/workplace-violence-and-harassment)

 ## Principal Investigator
 Within the lab, my main roles include finding grant money to keep the lights on, mentoring trainees joining the lab, and acting as the main resource in the pipeline for experimental design and data interpretation.
-I have an casual open-door policy for trainees and always have my phone and email nearby for research or personal emergencies.
+I have a casual open-door policy for trainees and always have my phone and email nearby for research or personal emergencies.
 While not a taskmaster, I will try to keep you on target for your personal research and career goals, and will try to *constructively* push you out of your comfort zone.

+Jason's working policies:
+* I will acknowledge your emails with 24hrs on working days;
+* I request at least 2 weeks notice for writing / reviews requests from students.
+This includes paper drafts, thesis edits, reference letters, and scholarship applications;

 In addition to the above, I promise to:
-* Support you in your research life, student life, and personal life (if you ask);
+* Support you in your research life and student life (if you ask);
 * Be available for meetings on a regular basis;
 * Be patient during the learning process for many lab techniques that you may never have heard of prior to joining the lab (there will be lots!);
 * Respond within a reasonable time (<24 hours) to your emails and messages, even if just an acknowledgement of receipt;